djbartos93/BartosBlog/_posts/2016-08-28-example-post-4.md

 ---
-title: History of the Alembic
+title: History of the Alembic 1
 category: History
 feature_text: |
-  The History of the Alembic tool
+  # "This is a quote or some shit from the post"
 ---

 Dioscorides' ambix (described in his De materia medica) is a helmet-shaped lid for gathering condensed mercury.
 For Athenaeus (~ 225 C.E.) it is a bottle or flask.
 For later chemists it denotes various parts of crude distillation devices.